EricGebhart/Simple_Process_REPL/README.md

 is defined by collecting all of the extension modules yaml file and merging them together as they are imported.

-Yaml files can be merged directly into the yaml datastore config with load-config.
+Yaml files can also be merged directly into the yaml datastore config with load-config.

     `load-config foo.yaml`